List of tourist attractions in Kozhikode: Sarovaram Biopark

-Sarovaram is an eco-friendly bio-park in Kozhikode city.
-It is a project meant for conservation of the wetlands through eco-friendly tourism interventions by sustainable methods.
-This is one of the 27 wetlands of natural importance identified by the Government of India for conservation under National Wetland conservation program.
-The wetlands are rich with 7 mangrove spices, 29 mangrove associates and fauna ranging from protozoa to Otter.
-It is also a congenial habitat for 20 types of water birds, 2 bird associated with water, 3 birds associated with waterlogged reeds and 9 land birds.
-The 11 km long canal connects Korappuzha and Kallai rivers and brings in periodic influx of saline water which makes the habitat ideal for mangrove, fisheries and other biota.
+Sarovaram is an eco-friendly bio-park located in Kozhikode city.
+The project focuses on preserving local wetlands through eco-tourism initiatives.
+It is one of 27 wetlands of national importance identified by the Government of India for protection under National Wetland Conservation Program.
+The wetlands are rich in biodiversity, hosting 7 mangrove species, 29 mangrove-associated plants, and wildlife ranging from protozoa to otters.
+The park serves as a welcoming habitat for 9 types for land birds and 25 varieties for waterfowl and wetland birds, including species specifically adapted to waterlogged reeds.
+A 11 km long canal connects Korapuzha and Kallayi rivers, bringing in a periodic influx of saltwater that creates an environment ideal for mangroves, fish and other local biota.